House of Xtravaganza: 1988 to 1994: Mainstream Recognition

-In the fall of 1989, the House of Extravaganza revised its name to “Xtravaganza”.
+In the fall of 1989, the House of Extravaganza changed its name to "Xtravaganza".
 At this time the House and its members were quickly gaining notoriety outside of the ballroom scene and were frequently cited in the press.
-The name change provided a rebranding of sorts for the House; the “X” motif also doubling as the Roman numeral for “10” - a perfect score in ballroom competition.
-Impresario Malcolm McLaren recorded one of the early vogue-specific records, “Deep In Vogue”; the introduction for the track calling out the House of Xtravaganza as one of the legendary New York voguing houses.
-That same year David Ian Xtravaganza, along with DJ's and House members Johnny Dynell and David DePino, recorded the seminal single “Elements of Vogue”.
+The X in the name has been interpreted as the Roman numeral for 10, representing the highest score given in ballroom competitions.
+Impresario Malcolm McLaren recorded one of the early vogue-specific records, "Deep In Vogue"; the introduction for the track calling out the House of Xtravaganza as one of the legendary New York voguing houses.

-Its nimble rhyming lyrics recorded over a dance track sampled from popular voguing beats provided a step-by-step introduction to the art and attitude of voguing.
+That same year David Ian Xtravaganza, along with DJ's and House members Johnny Dynell and David DePino, recorded the seminal single "Elements of Vogue".
+Its lyrics, recorded over a dance track sampled from popular voguing beats, provided a step-by-step introduction to the art and attitude of voguing.
 David Ian and Johnny Dynell, accompanied by other House members including Jose Gutierez and Luis Camacho, toured Japan in support of the record release – introducing voguing to an international audience.
-David Ian Xtravaganza assumed the position of “house father”; a position he held through 1993.
+David Ian Xtravaganza assumed the position of "house father"; a position he held through 1993.

 In 1990 the ballroom scene and voguing went mainstream.
 Jennie Livingston's award-winning documentary film Paris Is Burning chronicled the underground scene and made celebrities of some of the long-time stars of the ballroom scene, who to that point had remained mostly unknown to the larger public.
 Members of the House of Xtravaganza were the most frequently credited in the documentary.
 Among those featured in the movie are Venus Xtravaganza whose life and murder form a principal story arc for the film, and Angie Xtravaganza who is extensively interviewed in the film.
 Filmed from 1986 to 1989, the film features a very young Jose Gutierez Xtravaganza voguing in competition, foreshadowing his transition to professional dancer the same year as the film's release.
 Paris Is Burning was widely critically acclaimed and was the highest grossing documentary at the time of its release.

-Madonna's 1990 hit single “Vogue" was based on the dance style developed in the ball scene.
+Madonna's 1990 hit single "Vogue" was based on the dance style developed in the ball scene.
 For the video and subsequent Blonde Ambition world tour, Madonna recruited two voguers from the House of Xtravaganza; Jose Gutierez and Luis Camacho.
-Madonna's “Vogue” went to #1 in 30 countries and was the best-selling single of 1990.
+Madonna's "Vogue" went to #1 in 30 countries and was the best-selling single of 1990.
 The accompanying video, directed by David Fincher, featured choreography by Jose and Luis for which they were nominated for the 1990 MTV Video Music Award for Best Choreography in a Video.